groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/getting-started/features-overview.md

 *   Update index to take into account changed, deleted and added documents.
 *   Merge several indexes into one.
 *   Optimize index to improve search performance.
+*   Ability of indexing from a file, stream or structure.
 *   Indexing password protected documents.
 *   Indexing with stop words.
 *   Support for indexing additional fields.